Additional Learning Resources

 This course includes the following modules:

-• Step by Step: Preventing Diabetes in High Risk Patients
+• Preventing Diabetes in High Risk Patients

 • The Health Benefits of Physical Activity: Diabetes